bdleasure/impossibleagent/memory-bank/activeContext.md

 ## Next Steps

-With the Testing & Validation Strategy, Confidence Protocol, Centralized Error Handling, Target Avatar Definition, and UI Architecture Plan now implemented, the following tasks are priorities based on the project roadmap, current implementation status, and our focus on the Reflective Planner avatar:
+With the Enhanced Chat Interface now implemented, along with the Testing & Validation Strategy, Confidence Protocol, Centralized Error Handling, Target Avatar Definition, and UI Architecture Plan, the following tasks are priorities based on the project roadmap, current implementation status, and our focus on the Reflective Planner avatar:

+1. **Enhanced Chat Interface** (Completed May 9, 2025):
+   - ✅ Rich Message Formatting with enhanced markdown, syntax highlighting, and media support
+   - ✅ Message Grouping by time with collapsible sections
+   - ✅ Typing Indicators for improved conversation flow
+   - ✅ Message Reactions and feedback options for learning
+   - ✅ Memory Integration Features (visual indicators, importance marking)
+   - ✅ Advanced Input Options (voice, file upload)
+   - ✅ Companion Avatar Integration directly in the chat interface
+   - ✅ Responsive Design for all device sizes with optimized layouts
+   - ✅ Tree-based message structure for threaded conversations
+   - ✅ Auto-scrolling with scroll-to-bottom button
+   - ⬜ Interactive Elements within messages (buttons, forms, expandable sections) - Planned for next iteration
+   - ⬜ Custom Message Types for different content (memory cards, knowledge graph visualizations) - Planned for next iteration

+2. **Memory System Enhancements** (Target: Q3 2025):
+   - Time-Based Summarization: Create periodic summaries (monthly/yearly) to condense important details for long-term memory management
+   - User-Controlled Memory Management: Enhance the UI for memory management to give users more direct control over what is remembered or forgotten
+   - Memory Validation: Implement periodic checks with users to validate memories as part of the ProactiveCheckIn system

-1. **Advanced UI Components** (Target: June 15, 2025):
+3. **Advanced UI Components** (Target: June 15, 2025):
    - ✅ Implement Lifeline Interface with narrative timeline for tasks/memories (Completed May 9, 2025)
    - ✅ Develop Companion Avatar with reactive, mood-based animations (Completed May 9, 2025):
      - Fixed CSS class names in CompanionAvatar component to match companion-avatar.css